jvenncpe/2023.07_Study_Habits_Survey_Results/README.md

 The course expects us to craft professional data visualizations and summaries using a variety of Excel functions for a strong and impactful presentation.

 ## Activity
-In our final capstone, we were tasked with creating a chart to visually represent the results of our hypothesis testing.
-In my case, the specifics about the hypothesis testing can be located in the Week 4 Excel file.
+We were assigned to develop a chart that visually illustrates the outcomes of our hypothesis testing.
+Detailed information regarding the hypothesis testing can be found under the 'Week 4' tab in the Excel file.

-Following this, we'll determine the most fitting chart type for our data, housed within a separate worksheet titled 'CHART'.
+Subsequently, we will identify the most suitable chart type to represent our data.
+This data is stored in a separate worksheet tab labeled 'CHART'.

 >*P.S.
-The visualizations and hypotheses formulated were still at a foundational level as this was yet the initial stages of the course.*
+The hypotheses and visualizations formulated were still at a foundational level as this was yet the initial stages of the "Data Scientist" course pathway.*